-Today, Virgin Atlantic has unveiled its long anticipated Airbus A330neo’s cabin.
+Today, Virgin Atlantic unveiled its long-anticipated Airbus A330neo’s cabin.
 To added surprise, a new class, higher than Upper Class called Retreat Suite is presented for the first time.
 Let’s go over the details of this gorgeous new aircraft below.

 Virgin Atlantic’s brand new Airbus A330-900neos will feature 262 seats in a four-class cabin layout: The Retreat Suite, Upper Class, Premium and Economy.
 Every seat in each class has been upgraded for a better passenger experience and to stay connected ever than before compared to the current Boeing B787s and A350s.

 Virgin Atlantic A330-900neo Retreat Suite